HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 WebGPU has become the standard foundation for running AI workloads in the browser.
 With the release of Firefox 141 in November 2025, [WebGPU became available in all relevant browser engines](https://web.dev/blog/webgpu-supported-major-browsers) (Chromium, Gecko, and WebKit).

 The July 2025 crawl of HTTP Archive data shows that the API is used on 0.243% of all desktop sites and 0.238% of mobile sites.
-This represents a significant increase of 591% (up from 0.035%) on desktop and 709% (up from 0.029%) on mobile compared to the July 2024 crawl. <a hreflang="en" href="https://chromestatus.com/metrics/feature/timeline/popularity/3888">Chrome Platform Status data</a> suggests an exponential growth in activations per page load, increasing by 147% over the course of 2025.
+This represents a significant increase of 591% (up from 0.035%) on desktop and 709% (up from 0.029%) on mobile compared to the July 2024 crawl (see figure below). <a hreflang="en" href="https://chromestatus.com/metrics/feature/timeline/popularity/3888">Chrome Platform Status data</a> suggests an exponential growth in activations per page load, increasing by 147% over the course of 2025.

 {{ figure_markup(
   image="genai-webgpu-usage.png",